 2.5 hours

-A climb to a waterfall through muddy jungle with bamboo, vines, and ancient trees.
-It’s not too steep, but if it rains, it gets slippery.
-Bring at least proper trainers.
+A climb up to the waterfall through muddy jungle with bamboo, lianas and ancient trees.
+It’s not too steep, but if it rains it gets slippery.
+At the very least, wear trainers.

 42 km, two days

-We parked at the spot where we wanted to finish and hitchhiked to the summit.
+We parked at the spot where we wanted to finish and set out to hitchhike to the summit.
 The second car picked us up.
-From the summit we walked back to the visitor centre, where our two-day journey along the Keonehe’ehe’e Trail began.
-From there it’s mostly downhill across the parched crater to the first cabin, Kapalaoa, which appears after about 10.5 km from the start of the official trail.
-Don’t be fooled by the signs — our Fitbits recorded far more miles than indicated.
-At Kapalaoa the landscape starts to green up and you see the first Nene birds.
-From the cabin it’s another 9 km to Paliku cabin, where we also camped.
-This section is closer to Hana and is completely overgrown with greenery.
-The hike took us 6.5 hours and the sun was shining the entire time, so we arrived completely sunburnt despite layers of sunscreen.
+From the summit we walked back to the visitor centre, where our two-day journey along the Keoneheʻeheʻe Trail began.
+From there you head steadily downhill across the parched crater to the first cabin, Kapalaoa, which appears after about 10.5 km from the start of the official trail.
+Don’t be fooled by the signposts — our Fitbits clocked far more miles than they showed.
+Around Kapalaoa the landscape starts turning green and you spot the first Nene birds.
+From the cabin it’s another 9 km to the Palikū cabin, where we camped.
+This part is closer to Hana and is therefore completely covered in greenery.
+The walk took us 6.5 hours and the sun shone the whole time, so we arrived totally sunburnt despite layers of sunscreen.
 From the summit it was 21 km in total.

-On the second day we set off from Paliku back to the car via the Halemau’u Trail.
+The next day we set off from Palikū back to the car along the Halemauʻu Trail.
 This trail led to the Holua cabin.
-The landscape gradually changed again from green to a parched wilderness of red, black, brown, and green.
-The first section was gently uphill, but from Holua cabin the last 8 km were steeply uphill through a vegetation-covered hillside.
-We practically had to claw our way out of the crater.
-Our Fitbit recorded 21 km in total.
+Once again the landscape gradually shifted from green to barren wasteland that glowed red, black, brown and green.
+The first section was a gentle climb, but from the Holua cabin the last 8 km were steeply uphill across a green hillside.
+We practically had to scramble our way out of the crater.
+The Fitbit clocked 21 km in total.

-Tip: Hiking boots are a must, as is sunscreen SPF 50+, a rain jacket, and several layers — prepare for both cold and heat, because it will definitely be cold at night.
-We made the mistake of over-preparing for cold, because everyone told us to.
-But instead of rain, there wasn’t a cloud in the sky for most of the trail.
-Bring enough water to the first cabin, where you can boil more or use a water filter — so you don’t need to carry more than 2 litres per person.
-Drink plenty — you’re near the equator, so force yourself to drink at least a litre before the first cabin.
-Don’t forget a rain jacket, enough food for two days, and a water filter or stove to boil water.
+Tip: You’ll need hiking boots, sunscreen of SPF 50 or higher, a rain jacket and several layers — be prepared for both cold and heat, and it will definitely be chilly at night.
+We made a mistake by only preparing for cold, because everyone told us to brace for it.
+But instead of rain, there wasn’t a single cloud in the sky for most of the trail.
+Carry enough water to the first cabin, where you can boil more or use a water filter, so you don’t have to lug more than 2 litres per person.
+Drink plenty — you’re near the equator, so make yourself drink at least a litre by the first cabin.
+Don’t forget a rain jacket, enough food for two days, and a water filter or a stove to boil it.

-Here’s a list of our favourite beaches on the Hawaiian island of Maui — and we tried nearly all of them.
+Here’s a list of our favourite beaches on the Hawaiian island of Maui — and trust us, we tried nearly all of them.

 1) Baldwin Beach

-Calm during the day for swimming; in the afternoon the wind picks up and you can have fun in the waves.
-It’s located near the main town of Kahului.
+Calm for swimming during the day, then the wind picks up in the afternoon and you can mess about in the waves.
+It’s just a short distance from the main town of Kahului.

-A beach where you can swim with sea turtles, which stop here to rest during their ocean journeys.
-You can see dozens of them resting on the beach at once, and if you have a snorkel, head into the water.
-Just be careful — this beach is also a surfers’ paradise, so the waves are huge and in the afternoon it can be too rough for snorkelling.
+A beach where you can swim with the turtles that come here to rest during their ocean journeys.
+You can sometimes see dozens of them resting on the beach at once, and if you’ve got a snorkel, head into the water.
+Just be careful — this beach is also a surfers’ paradise, so there are huge waves, and in the afternoon it can get a bit too rough for snorkelling.

 3) Kahekili Beach Park

 Our favourite beach near Lahaina.
-While everyone heads to Ka’anapali Beach, here you can enjoy a sandy beach with turquoise ocean alongside just a handful of other tourists.
-If you come in the morning, the snorkelling is fantastic too — the moment you dip your head underwater, you see fish straight out of Finding Nemo.
+While everyone heads to Kaʻanapali Beach, here you can enjoy a sandy beach with turquoise ocean alongside just a handful of other tourists.
+Come in the morning and the snorkelling is great too — the moment you wade in and dip your head under, you’ll see fish straight out of Finding Nemo.

 Tips and Tricks for Your Vacation